linode/docs/docs/tools-reference/linux-system-administration-basics.md

     grep "^Subject:.*HELP.*" /home/username/mbox

-This will search your mail spool for subject lines (i.e. begins with the word "Subject:"), beginning with any number of characters, containing the word "help" in upper case, and followed by any number of additional characters. `grep` would then print these results on the terminal.
+This will search your mail spool for subject lines (i.e. begins with the word "Subject:"), beginning with any number of characters, containing the word "help" in upper case, and followed by any number of additional characters.
+It would then print these results in the terminal.

-`grep` provides additional options that, if specified, force the program to output the context for each match (e.g. with `-C 2` for two lines of context).
+The `grep` tool provides additional options that, if specified, force the program to output the context for each match (e.g., with `-C 2` for two lines of context).
 With `-n`, `grep` outputs the line number of the match.
 With `-H`, `grep` prints the file name for each match, which is useful when you "grep" a group of files or "grep" recursively through a file system (using `-r`).
 Use `grep --help` for more options.

 To grep a group of files, you can specify the file with a wildcard:

     grep -i "morris" ~/org/*.txt

-This will find and match against every occurrence of the word "morris," while ignoring case (because of the option for `-i`). `grep` will search all files in the `~/org/` directory with a .txt extension.
+This will find and match against every occurrence of the word "morris," while ignoring case (because of the option for `-i`).
+The `grep` tool will search all files in the `~/org/` directory with a .txt extension.

 You can use `grep` to filter the results of another command that sends output to standard out (`stdout`).
 This is done by "piping" the output of one command into `grep`.
 For instance:

     ls /home/username/data | grep "1257"

-In this example, we assume that the `/home/username/data` directory contains a large number of files that have a UNIX time stamp in their file name.
-The above command will filter the output to only display those tiles that have the four digits "1257" in their file name.
+In this example, we assume that the `/home/username/data` directory contains a large number of files that have a UNIX time stamp in their file names.
+The above command will filter the output to only display those tiles that have the four digits "1257" in their file names.
 In these cases, `grep` only filters the output of `ls` and does not look into file contents.
 For more information regarding `grep`, refer to our full documentation of the [grep command](/docs/tools-reference/search-and-filter-text-with-grep).

 ### Search and Replace Across a Group of Files

-While the [grep](#search-for-a-string-in-files-with-grep) tool is quite powerful for filtering text on the basis of regular expressions, if you need to edit a file or otherwise manipulate the text, you can use the `sed` tool. `sed`, or the Stream EDitor, allows you search for a regex pattern and replace it with another string.
+While the [grep](#search-for-a-string-in-files-with-grep) tool is quite powerful for filtering text on the basis of regular expressions, if you need to edit a file or otherwise manipulate the text, you can use `sed`.
+The `sed` tool, or the Stream EDitor, allows you search for a regex pattern and replace it with another string.

 `sed` is extremely powerful, and we recommend that you back up your files and test your `sed` commands thoroughly before running them.
 Here is a very simple `sed` one-liner, intended to illustrate its syntax:

     sed -i `s/^good/BAD/` morning-star.txt

-This replaces occurrences of the word "good" occurring at the beginning of a line (noted by the `^`) with the string "BAD" in the file `morning-star.txt`.
-The option `-i` tells `sed` to perform the replacements "in place." `sed` can make backups of the files it edits if you specify a suffix after the `-i` option, as in `-iBAK`.
+This replaces occurrences of the word "good" at the beginning of a line (noted by the `^`) with the string "BAD" in the file `morning-star.txt`.
+The option `-i` tells `sed` to perform the replacements "in place."
+The `sed` command can make backups of the files it edits if you specify a suffix after the `-i` option, as in `-iBAK`.
 In the above command this option would save the original file as `morning-star.txt.BAK` before making changes.

 The general format of a `sed` statement is:

     's/[regex]/[replacement]/'

-To match literal slashes (e.g. `/`), you must escape them with a backslash (e.g. `\`).
+To match literal slashes (`/`), you must escape them with a backslash (`\`).
 As a result, to match a `/` character you would use `\/` in the `sed` expression.
 If you are searching for a string that has multiple slashes, you can replace the slashes which another character.
 For instance:

     's|r/e/g/e/x|regex|'